ainchu18/jk_clothing/README.md

 ### Images
 * The images used in this site was from the Boutique Ado project by the Code institute and unsplash.com for the photos for the home page.
 ### Overall UI
-* This was inspired by the carousel template in bootstrap with some modifications.
+* This was inspired by the carousel template in bootstrap and mdb bootstrap with some modifications.

 ---
 ## Acknoledgements<a name=acknowledgement></a>